Encrypt anything.

 One ciphertext.
 Two control files.
 Two completely different truths.
 Runs entirely in your browser.

 The thing you actually need to keep private.
 A seed phrase, a message, a password, a confession, a file.
-Whatever it is, it stays between you and the maths.
+Everything is encrypted in your browser; nothing is sent to any server.

-Two passwords, one key. scrypt derives the encryption key from both.
+Two passwords. scrypt derives the encryption key from both.
 You need both to decrypt.
 Neither is stored anywhere, ever.

 Both passwords are needed together.
 Neither is stored anywhere.